What Is a Named Driver Exclusion?

 Good Student Discounts For teen drivers specifically, a good student discount can offset some of the premium increase rather than resorting to exclusion.

-Named Drivers on Car Insurance Review who you should list on your policy and how each driver affects your rates — sometimes the increase is smaller than anticipated.
+Review Who You List Review who you should list on your policy and how each driver affects your rates — sometimes the increase is smaller than anticipated once discounts are applied.

 Warnings: Excluding Spouses and Teen Drivers